 Please note that lighting campfires is forbidden if the forest or grass fire warnings (en.ilmatieteenlaitos.fi) are in effect.

-- The prohibition does not apply to the covered fireplace with a flue at Kirkkoranta and Lohilahti lean-to shelter.
+- The prohibition does not apply to the covered fireplaces with a flue at Kirkkoranta and Lohilahti lean-to shelter.

 - In the National Park drinking water is only available from surface water (from the lake).

 - It is recommended that you boil the water before drinking it, as the quality of the water is changeable.

 - In the National Park there are waste-bins in Kirkkoranta.
 Measures should be taken in advance to avoid taking unnecessary waste into the area.
 Of the waste that accumulates during your trip, biodegradable waste should be placed in a dry toilet and small amounts of clean paper and cardboard can be used as kindling in a campfire.
 Take all other waste out of the area or bring them to the Waste-bins in Kirkkoranta.
 Read more about Hiking without Littering.

 - There are composting dry toilets at the camping sites of Pitkäsaari, Pyylinoja, Lapinniemi, Laajakaarre, Syväniemi, Hirviniemi, Vaajasalo and Lohilahti and the parking area of Nahkiaissalo Nature Trail.